Last updated on August 5th, 2023 at 10:19 pm

 Babagana Zulum was Deputy Dean and Acting Dean, Faculty of Engineering in 2010 and 2011 respectively.

 In 2011, Babagana Umara was appointed the Rector of Ramat Polytechnic.
-Meanwhile, he retained his teaching position in the University of Maiduguri.
+Meanwhile, he retained his teaching position at the University of Maiduguri.

 In 2015, he was made Commissioner of Reconstruction, Rehabilitation and Resettlement by Governor Kashim Shetima of Borno State, a position he held till 2018.